 Notable excerpts from this January 8 Press Release include:

-CEOs’ assessment of current economic conditions increased significantly.
-Now, 44 percent say conditions are better compared to six months ago, up from 33 percent in the third quarter.
-Business leaders are also more positive about conditions in their own industries.
-Approximately 41 percent say conditions in their own industries have improved, up from 32 percent last quarter.
+CEOs’ assessment of current economic conditions was virtually unchanged.
+Approximately 52 percent claim conditions are better compared to six months ago, about the same as in the third quarter of 2014.
+Business leaders’ appraisal of conditions in their own industries increased slightly, with 43 percent saying conditions in their own industries have improved, compared with 41 percent in the previous quarter.

 I post various economic forecasts because I believe they should be carefully monitored.
 However, as those familiar with this blog are aware, I do not necessarily agree with many of the consensus estimates and much of the commentary in these forecast surveys.